worker-one/tablettop_bot/README.md

 ## In-built user applications

-### LLM

-Sending queries to LLM.

-### Google Drive
+### Host Game

-Upload and download file on Google Drive.
+Host a game.

-### Google Sheets
+### Join Game

-Wrtie records to Google Sheets.
+Join to a game, manage the existing subscribtions to games.

-### Resource
+### Library

-Creating and downloading a csv file.
+Read games in the library

-### Language
+### About

-Change the language.
+Information about the bot.

 ## Setup

 1. Clone this repository.
 2. Create a `.env` file in the root directory and add your database connection string and bot token.
 3. Install the dependencies with `pip install .`.
-4. Run the bot with `python src/telegrab_bot/main.py`.
+4. Run the bot with `python src/tablettop_bot/main.py`.

 ## Docker

 To run this application in a Docker container, follow these steps:

-1. Build the Docker image with `docker build -t telegram-bot .`.
+1. Build the Docker image with `docker build -t tablettop-bot .`.
-2. Run the Docker container with `docker run -p 80:80 telegram-bot`.
+2. Run the Docker container with `docker run -p 80:80 tablettop-bot`.